 - You will need to implement suitable precautions to:

 - safely dispose of any waste in accordance with the guidance provided.

-- You will want to carry out checks from time to time to make sure that the precautions you have taken remain effective and adequate.
+- You will want to carry out periodic checks from time to time to make sure that the precautions you have taken remain effective and adequate.
 This may include simple inspections to check that premises remain clean or any equipment is safe.

 Should you have any queries regarding this advice please speak to your usual Ecclesiastical contact.